Event Descriptions / Divisions:

 - - There is no warning; the warning is this Spectators’ Notice that you agreed to by clicking on your COGA Tour Membership form that you had read, understand, and will follow the COGA Tour Policies.

 - - Please refrain from using cellular phones and beepers while on the golf course.

 Entry deadlines for events will be at Midnight one-week prior to the event.
 Full field will be defined by the capacity of the host facility, or the number of participants entered into an event at the close of entry.
 Please note: Events fill quickly and may be full many days before the event deadline.

-Note: Anyone who is placed on the waitlist will not be charged unless they get into the event.
+- - Note: Anyone who is placed on the waitlist will receive a full refund if they DO NOT get into the event field.

 Player Travel, Lodging and Meals:

 Tour players will be responsible for their own travel, lodging, meals and any other expenses not directly covered by tour membership and tournament fees.

 Any sign of lightning should be reported to an official immediately.
 The official will suspend play with one long air horn blast and resume play with one long sustained blast.
 Mark your golf ball and take shelter.
 It is our intention to complete an event on the day it is scheduled, we will, therefore, do everything possible to complete a tournament, including reducing the number of holes in a stipulated round.
 A stipulated round, can be but does not have to be defined by COGA Tournament Committee as the last hole that everyone in the age division has completed.
 All players failing to restart after the delay will be disqualified.

 The top two finishers in each division will receive an award immediately following the completion of their division at each event (1st – Medalist, 2nd – Runner up).